This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 webPubSubConnection

 binding.
+This is partly historical now (see above bullet), but it sill remains a valid approach.
 For sending messages back to Web PubSub, the server SDK can simply be used within the function code rather than using the webPubSub

 output binding.State in Azure Tables consists of two tables (collections) named chats